 Commercial and utility projects which have commenced construction before December 31, 2021 may still qualify for the 30, 26 or 22 percent ITC if they are placed in service before December 31, 2023.
 The Treasury and IRS are currently drafting guidance which will inform solar developers of which percentage of ITC they will qualify for depending on when they started their project

 History of the Solar Investment Tax Credit

 The Energy Policy Act of 2005 (P.L.
-109-58) created a 30 percent investment tax credit (ITC) for commercial and residential solar energy systems that applied to projects placed in service between January 1, 2006 through December 31, 2007.
-In 2006, the Tax Relief and Health Care Act of 2006 (P.L.
+109-58) created a 30 percent ITC for residential and commercial solar energy systems that applied to projects placed in service between January 1, 2006 and December 31, 2007.
+In 2006, the Tax Relief and Health Care Act (P.L.
 109-432) extended these credits for one additional year through December 31, 2008.

 In 2008, the Emergency Economic Stabilization Act (P.L.
 110-343) included an eight-year extension of the residential and commercial ITC, eliminated the monetary cap for residential solar electric installations and permitted utilities and companies paying the alternative minimum tax (AMT) to qualify for the credit.

 In 2015, the Omnibus Appropriations Act (P.L.
 114-113) included a multi-year extension of the residential and commercial ITC described above and changed the previous “placed-in-service” standard for qualification for the credit to a “commence construction” standard for projects completed by the end of 2023.